 1940s: The Bikini

 One of the less predictable consequences of wartime was the increasing popularity of the two-piece swimsuit, a result of fabric rationing enforced by the U.S. government beginning in 1943.
 Three years later, French designer Louis Réard introduced the bikini we know today, naming it after the site of American nuclear tests and daring to cut it below the belly button—a style that wouldn't fully be embraced until decades later.
-As of Spring 2017, Réard relaunched with a collection of luxurious, modern bikinis and one-pieces.
+In spring 2017, Réard relaunched with a collection of luxurious, modern bikinis and one-pieces.

 1950s: The "New Look"

 In 1947, Christian Dior debuted the "New Look" silhouette that would shape the decade to come: With its wasp waist, structured bust, and voluminous taffeta layered skirt, it was the antithesis of wartime restraint.
 Even the lighter garments that eventually became common fare among middle-class women Stateside retained much of this pronounced femininity: cinch-waist dresses, full mid-calf skirts, and sweater sets.

 1960s: The Miniskirt